 Recruitment flyer thumbnail for Qualitative Interview Study

 Your privacy and wellbeing come first.
 All studies are IRB-approved through the University of Wisconsin-Madison.
 Any data collected is anonymized and securely stored.
 Participation is entirely voluntary.
 You can withdraw at any time and for any reason without penalty.Your safety and privacy come first.
 Every study is approved by an ethics review board at UW-Madison.
 Any information you share is kept private and stored securely.
-You never have to participate, and you can stop at any time — no questions asked.
+You never have to participate, and you can stop at any time with no questions asked.

 Have questions before signing up?
 Feel free to reach out directly: hljohnson22@wisc.edu